 Love addiction is like any other addiction.
 Men don't need to stuff their pain, feelings, and who we are as human beings any longer.
 Men can now choose to destroy the lie - And realize, denying the fear to be who we are- is what strength is all about.

 Men are now beginning to choose to love who they are as human beings- they are choosing to end the abandonment and neglect of the "self"- and they are choosing a life of abundance.
-You can do the same.